jasujm/enhanced-enum/docs/enhancedenumlib.rst

 ......................

-The above command generated names of the types, enumerators and the helper namespace from the names in the Python definition.
+The above command generated names of the types, enumerators and the helper namespace from the names in the ``class Status``.
 The defaults may not be what you want.
 Especially you might want to control if the label enum or the enhanced enum is the *primary type* and simply called ``Status``.